Who's involved in EGNOS?

 The European Commission was responsible for international cooperation and coordination and for making sure that the views of all modes of transport were fed into the design and implementation of EGNOS.
 Eurocontrol defined the needs of civil aviation and derived the mission requirements of the system.

-Air Traffic management agencies, which signed bilateral agreements with ESA, namely AENA (Spain), DFS (Germany), DSNA (France), ENAV (Italy), NATS (United Kingdom), Skyguide (Switzerland) and NAV-EP (Portugal), contributed to the ARTES-9 funding and created the European Satellite Service Provider (ESSP), the EGNOS operator.
+Air Traffic management agencies, which signed bilateral agreements with ESA, namely AENA (Spain), DFS (Germany), DSNA (France), ENAV (Italy), NATS (United Kingdom), Skyguide (Switzerland) and NAV-EP (Portugal), contributed to the ARTES-9 funding and created the European Satellite Service Provider (ESSP), the EGNOS operator on behalf of the GSA.